-- Lindsay S, Cagliostro E, Carafa G. A systematic review of barriers and facilitators of disability disclosure in post-secondary education among youth with disabilities.
-Int J Disabil Dev Educ, 65(5):526-556.
+Lindsay S, Cagliostro E, Carafa G. (2018) A systematic review of barriers and facilitators of disability disclosure in post-secondary education among youth with disabilities.
+International Journal of Disability Development & Education, 65(5):526-556.
+(Feb).

 - Employers’ Perspectives of Including Young People with Disabilities in the Workforce, Disability Disclosure, and Providing Accommodations